qianzhangcn/qianzhangcn.github.io/_pages/en-us/about.md

 social: true # includes social icons at the bottom of the page

 announcements:
-  enabled: true # includes a list of news items
+  enabled: false # includes a list of news items
-  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
-  limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
-  limit: 3 # leave blank to include all the blog posts
 ---

 # 张迁